Organize Your Data with NPSP

 And the same data organized in a Salesforce record.

-Each Salesforce record can be related to other records of other objects, too.
+Each Salesforce record can be related to the records of other objects, too.
 So, our contact can be automatically related to a household account (more on those records in a moment), donations, payments, other contacts, other accounts, and more.

 With the basics of CRMs covered, let’s dive into the objects you use most in NPSP.